whompus/notes/K8s/cka.md

 ### What is a DaemonSet?

 Automatically runs a copy of a Pod on each node.
+Useful for monitoring or networking, etc.

-Will also run a copy of the pod on new nodes as they are added to the cluster
+Will also run a copy of the pod on new nodes as they are added to the cluster.

+Uses `NodeAffinity` and default scheduler.
+To schedule pods on nodes

 ### Difference between DaemonSets and Scheduling